Finiteness property in Cantor real numeration systems: Main results

 Then $\BB$ is a Parry alternate base and has property (PF).

-Moreover, if $\BB$ is a simple Parry alternate base, then it satisfies Property (F). \end{theorem}
+If, moreover, $\BB$ is a simple Parry alternate base, then it satisfies Property (F). \end{theorem}

-Note that in inequalities~\eqref{eq:GFS} we have upper indices in $\Z$, but they are always counted $\!\!\!\mod p$.
+Note that in inequalities~\eqref{eq:GFS} we have upper indices in $\Z$, but they are always counted $\!\!\!\mod p$ and taking values in the set $\{1,2,\dots,p\}$.

-In Section~\ref{sec:sufficient} we first show a sufficient condition for Property (PF) in terms of rewriting rules of~non-admissible sequences (Theorem~\ref{thm:sufficient}).
+The statement of Theorem~\ref{thm:nerovnosti} is obtained as a consequence of a sufficient condition for (PF) given in Section~\ref{sec:sufficient}.
+The sufficient condition is given in terms of rewriting rules of~non-admissible sequences (Theorem~\ref{thm:sufficient}).
 Then, in Section~\ref{sec:nerovnosti}, we prove that the class of bases satisfying the~inequalities~\eqref{eq:GFS} meets the assumptions of Theorem~\ref{thm:sufficient}, and thus possesses Property (PF).